TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### Editor (`uibuilder.html`)

-* Add all local package.json script entries as links/buttons so they can be run from the editor panel.
-  * If `dev` script discovered in local package.json scripts, enable a dev button so that a CI dev service can be spun up (e.g. Svelte).
-Will need debug output to be visible in Editor?
-* Show Socket.io server & client versions
 * Show template (instance root) folder
-* Extend folder/file management
-  * Add the `common` folder to the file editor.
-  * Allow renaming of files/folders.
-  * Allow editing in the `common` folder not just the instance folder.
-  * Add a file upload button.
-  * Method to import/export front-end files.
-Needs ZIP/Unzip functions at the back-end.
 * Editor Help: Change output msgs headers to include guidance to say that port 1 is the upper port and port 2 the lower port.
 * Check for new versions of installed packages when entering the library manager.
 * Server info box doesn't update if nr restarts with different setting but editor not reloaded.
 Need to switch to an API call.